dianeooty/mars-news-web-scraping/README.md

 # html-challenge
-> This is my Module 11 Challenge for my Data Visualization and Analytics Boot Camp where I utilized web scraping to extract, transform and load data.
-Then complete data analyses for the Mars News Articles and Mars Weather Data.
+> This is my Module 11 Challenge for my Data Visualization and Analytics Boot Camp where I utilized web scraping to parse the data and complete data analyses for the Mars News Articles and Mars Weather Data sites.

 ## Table of Contents
 * [General Info](#general-information)